joshuaebowling/node-web-scraper/book.md

 29 And immediately the flow of blood dried up, and she felt in her body that she was healed of her disease.
 29 Al instante cesó su hemorragia, y se dio cuenta de que su cuerpo había quedado libre de esa aflicción.
 30 And Jesus, perceiving in himself that power had gone out from him, immediately turned about in the crowd and said, “Who touched my garments?”
-30 Al momento también Jesús se dio cuenta de que de él había salido poder, así que se volvió hacia la gente y preguntó:
+30 Al momento también Jesús se dio cuenta de que de él había salido poder, así que se volvió hacia la gente y preguntó: ―¿Quién me ha tocado la ropa?
 31 And his disciples said to him, “You see the crowd pressing around you, and yet you say, ‘Who touched me?’”
 31 ―Ves que te apretuja la gente —le contestaron sus discípulos—, y aun así preguntas: “¿Quién me ha tocado?”
 32 And he looked around to see who had done it.